paulross/PythonExtensionPatterns/doc/sphinx/source/refcount.rst

 --------------------------

 Another mental model to look at this is the concept of *strong* and *weak* references to an object.
-This model is commonly used in other software domains.
+This model is commonly used in other software domains [#]_.
-If this model suites you then use it!
+If this model suits you then use it!

 Here are the essential details between this model and the Python one.
 The mapping between the Python new/stolen/borrowed terminology and strong/weak terminology is: